stinnett-casey/jolt-potter/README.md

     * All classes each student is enrolled in
     * Show the grades of each student for each class
     * Ability to edit grades

+ Since I didn't get Docker to work...
+ In one terminal window, cd into the root dir `jolt-potter-node` and run `npm start`.
+This will start Express.

+ In a second terminal:
+ cd into `client` and run `npm start`.
+This will start React.

+ As long as MySql is running in the backround, and you've set up the DB correctly, then it should be good to go!
 ## URLs
     * All students and all courses
         * GET /students or /courses